• Skip to primary navigation

 White and Milk Chocolate Chips, Dark Chocolate Chips or a good cooking Chocolate - Because YUM!

-Line a square 9 inch baking tin with baking paper leaving some overhang to help lift them out later!
+Line a square 9 inch square baking pan/tin with baking paper/parchment paper leaving some overhang to help lift them out later!

-Melt Butter and Chocolate in in a large bowl oven a pot of simmering water, making sure that the bottom of the bowl does not touch the water.
+Melt Butter and Chocolate in a large mixing bowl over a medium saucepan of simmering water (double boiler) over medium low heat, making sure that the bottom of the bowl does not touch the water.

-Beat Eggs, Vanilla and Sugar till pale and voluminous.
+Beat Eggs, Vanilla and Sugar with an electric mixer or in a stand mixer till pale and voluminous.
 At least double in size!
+This is what makes fudgy brownies.

-Stir in the melted Chocolate slowly.
-If using a stand mixer, using a very low setting to mix in.
+Stir in the melted Chocolate mixture slowly.
+If using a stand mixer, use a very low setting to mix in.

-Sift in Plain Flour and Cocoa and fold in very gently.
+Sift in the dry ingredients - Plain Flour and Cocoa and fold in very gently.

-Fold in Chocolate Chips.
+Fold in Chocolate Chips with a wooden spoon or rubber spatula.
 Again a gentle hand is important here.

-Scrape batter into tin and bake for 25 - 30 minutes.
-See note below.
+Scrape brownie mixture into prepared pan and bake for 25 - 30 minutes.

 Leave to cool completely before cutting.

-Depending on how you like your Brownies, you may want to bake them for longer.
+Depending on how you like your Brownies, you may want to bake them for longer and baking time does vary.

 When these come out of the Oven at 25 minutes they still have a slight wobble and are really gooey.
 I let them cool before placing them in the fridge for 2 hours for a really chewy Brownie.